Olivier Thill: International career

 Thill made his international debut for the Luxembourg national team on 31 August 2017 in a 1–0 win over Belarus.

 Personal life

 Olivier is the brother of Sébastien Thill and Vincent Thill.
-Sébastien plays for Stal Rzeszów, while Vincent is on the books at Zira.
+Sébastien plays for Differdange, while Vincent is on the books at Waldhof Mannheim.
 The three are the sons of former international footballer Serge Thill.

 Career statistics

 International

 Scores and results list Luxembourg's goal tally first, score column indicates score after each Thill goal.